Sensirion/gas-index-algorithm/README.md

    GasIndexAlgorithm_init(&params, GasIndexAlgorithm_ALGORITHM_TYPE_NOX);
    ```
 2. Read RH and T values, e.g. from a SHT4x sensor

 3. **Read VOC or NOx raw value** (ticks) from SGP4x sensor.
-Provide RH and T values from step 2 (do consider the specified scaling factors for the different sensors) to the VOC read function to get temperature and humidity compensated raw index value.
+   Provide RH and T values as ticks from step 2 to the VOC read function to get temperature and humidity compensated raw index value.
+   NOTE: do consider that e.g. the RH ticks for SHT4x are specified differently than the RH ticks requested by SGP41, checkout the sensor datasheets for more details.

 4. **Process raw signal** to get index value

    ```